botbreeder/what-the-matrix-is/README.md

 ## Computation

-As in ECS, systems react to what's inside structures.
+As in ECS architectures, systems react to what's inside structures.